 Tourist visa is one of the requirements that Filipino travelers need to get in order to go to our dream vacation.
-I must admit that our passport has a lot of restriction when traveling to other countries as compared to our Australian and American friends.
+I must admit that our passport has a lot of restriction when traveling to other countries as compared to our Australian and Singaporean friends.
 Continue reading “Visa Tips: How to increase your chance of getting approved”

 I must confess Iran was not on my travel bucket list until a couple I met in North Korea convinced me to do so.